Abandoned Borscht Belt Series: Grossinger's Catskill Resort Hotel

 The earliest beginnings of this resort began in 1914 when Asher Grossinger and his wife Malke, Austrian immigrants, moved from NYC to the Catskill Mountain Range, and purchased a bungalow.
 Intending to farm the land, they had only meager success when the farming industry didn't prove fruitful, so the small family instead turned to renting a room for boarders and travelers to bring in extra money.
 The success of accommodations for fellow Jewish immigrants and families within 2 hours of New York City took off.
 Soon they'd purchased a newer, larger lodging home in the town of Liberty, giving rise to bigger and grander lodgings, and more seasonal offerings of activities.

 By 1919, Grossinger’s Terrace Hill House was a growing business offering fine kosher food and top-notch lodgings.
 The earliest Tudor style buildings and guest rooms remained part of the hotel layout as it grew.
-The hospitality of the Grossinger family, especially their daughter Jennie, became a draw for more local Jewish clientele to stay there.
-Between the 20th Century's biggest celebrities including Hollywood stars and comedians, to the most elite families of New York City, the resort was renowned.
-It hosted the wedding of Elizabeth Taylor and Eddie Fisher as well.
+The hospitality of the Grossinger family, especially their daughter Jennie, became a draw for more families and vacationers to stay there.
+Word-of-mouth, even in the 21st Century, still begets the most business, and the stellar reputation of this family was renowned.
+Between the 20th Century's biggest celebrities including Hollywood stars and comedians, to the most elite families of New York City, the resort was a staple of yearly vacation.
+It hosted the wedding of Elizabeth Taylor and Eddie Fisher as well, and a star-studded clientele was part of the allure of this resort.

 The resort lifestyle was not just a week-long vacation for many travelers, as we'd think of it most often today.
 Instead, families and extended families left their homes for sometimes the entire summer to stay up at the resorts.
-Returning yearly to the same accommodations and spending time with familiar faces was part of the custom of summering in the Catskills.
-The enjoyment of safety, culture and inclusivity for the Jewish community outside NYC were an important part of spending time at places like Grossinger's in the mid-1900's, during a time of rampant discrimination and brutality toward Jews in the United States.
+Returning yearly to the same accommodations and spending time with familiar faces was part of the custom of summering in the Catskills and maintaining Jewish culture and traditions.
+The safety, culture and inclusivity for the Jewish community outside NYC were an important part of spending time at places like Grossinger's in the mid-1900's, during a time of rampant discrimination and brutality toward Jews in the United States.

 Thanks for reading,